thovagaushop/My-2nd-brain/Technology/K3S/CICD/CICD with actions runner controller on k3s cluster.md

 - The runner pod will listen job from your org
 - Secret to authenticate
 - Auto scaling from 1 to 5 instance
-- Using image of txvitdev: Have
+- Using image of txvitdev: Have docker install and install GCC for runby setup The Dockerfile of txv
 ### Using OIDC and Aws Role to setup credential of AWS

 Explain: